Difference Between Cross Pads and Cartridge Rolls Skip to content

 • Limited flexibility: Compared to cross pads, cartridge rolls are less able to hold their shape in the areas you are working in.

 • Limited accessibility: Cartridge rolls are less accessible in some environments, even though they are known to function in complex spaces.
-They are not suitable for delicate or fine materials.
+They are not ideal for delicate workpieces.

 CONCLUSION